-mm_mat_read-Read a sparse matrix from a file in the MatrixMarket format call mm_mat_read (a, iret, iunit, filename)
+mm_vet_read - Read a dense vector from a file in the MatrixMarket format call mm_vet_read(b, iret, iunit, filename)

 filename The name of the file to be read.

 Specified as: a character variable containing a valid file name, or -, in which case the default input unit 5 (i.e. standard input in Unix jargon) is used.
 Default: -.